Gabor Kereszturi: Career

 After post-doctoral work on airborne hyperspectral imaging, Kereszturi joined Massey University’s staff in 2017 as a lecturer, became senior lecturer in 2019 and associate professor in 2023.
 His research links geological fieldwork with satellite, airborne and laboratory spectroscopy to characterise hydrothermal alteration and develop early-warning tools for volcano instability.
 He co-leads the Volcanogenic Sediment Commission of the International Association of Volcanology and Chemistry of the Earth’s Interior (IAVCEI) and serves as an associate editor of the New Zealand Journal of Geology and Geophysics.

-In mid‑2025, Kereszturi was appointed lead investigator on a groundbreaking New Zealand–NASA partnership project, awarded over NZD 1 million in funding, to develop space‑based geothermal monitoring tools.
+In mid‑2025, Kereszturi was appointed lead investigator on a New Zealand–NASA partnership project, awarded over NZD 1 million in funding, to develop space‑based geothermal monitoring tools.
 The initiative uses a combination of thermal, hyperspectral, and radar satellite data (from NASA’s ECOSTRESS and EMIT sensors aboard the ISS and ESA’s Sentinel‑1) to assess vegetation stress as an indicator of geothermal activity.
 It is the first project worldwide to apply such integrated remote‑sensing techniques for geothermal surveillance.
 The project also incorporates Mātauranga Māori (Indigenous knowledge systems) to enrich environmental stewardship models.